 What are the best measure(s) of user satisfaction and value of a resource?
 As a vendor, I don’t think we are best suited to make those decisions.
 We can make recommendations, yes, but I think the decisions should come from the library community.
-Which is why I am trying to get the ball rolling by hosting a roundtable discussion starting at ALA midwinter 2016.
-The details again are:

 If you have any questions or comments about what I have discussed, leave me a reply below.